John W. Payne

 Payne, J. W. “Heuristic search processes in decision making.”
 Advances in Consumer Research, Vol. 3, 1976.

-Luce, M. F., et al. “The Impact of Emotional Trade-Off Difficulty on Decision Behavior.”
+Luce, M. F., et al. “The Impact of Emotional Trade-Off Difficulty on Decision Behavior (In preparation).”
 Conflict and Tradeoffs in Decision Making: Essays in Honor of Jane Beattie, edited by G. Loomes and J. Baron.

 Luce, M. F., et al. “An Information Processing Perspective on Choice.”
 Decision Making from a Cognitive Perspective: Psychology of Learning and Motivation, edited by J. R. Busemeyer et al., vol. 32, Academic Press, pp. 137–75.